 Employ “niche marketing”

 There’s a big difference between niche marketing and a niche market – make sure you’re dabbling in the right one.
 Whereas the latter will significantly reduce your potential and fail to draw in many customers, niche marketing will have the complete opposite impact on your online store.

 With niche marketing, it’s all about finding your lane within a market that is perhaps oversaturated with the same old.
 You can easily stand out by offering something different from your competitors, which customers will embrace.
-Word of mouth will then keep your audience growing until you’re miles ahead of the others.
+Word of mouth will then keep your audience growing until your miles ahead of the others.

 Use deals and discounts to draw customers in

 Another clever method of keeping those sales coming in is by offering discounts and deals.
 Whether it’s something as long-term as a loyalty scheme or an introductory offer of 20% off, there are countless ways to get new customers coming in and old customers coming back through the use of discounts.

 And why not offer free delivery?
 It may not be a constant offer – perhaps only introduce it if the customer is purchasing three or more items, or if their total cost is more than a certain amount – but it’s a way to make people choose you over your more expensive rivals.

 When it comes to paying, ensure the customer has a variety of methods to choose from.
 Although a simple credit and debit card function will likely suffice, it’s all about keeping up with the times and changes in technology to really make the process easier.